dictcp/uplex-varnish-k8s-ingress/docs/ref-svcs-ingresses-ns.md

-* The controller only considers Ingress definitions with the ``kubernetes.io/ingress.class`` annotation set to specify Varnish as the implementation, with the currently hard-wired value ``"varnish"``.
+* The controller only considers Ingress definitions with the ``kubernetes.io/ingress.class`` annotation set to specify Varnish as the implementation, by default with the value ``"varnish"`` (or the value of the [controller option ``-class``](/docs/ref-cli-options.md)).
 Ingresses that do not have the annotation, or in which the annotation is set to another value, are ignored.

 * Services that run Varnish and implement Ingress, using the Varnish container defined for this project, are identified